smallstep/certificates/examples/README.md

 // Get a cancelable context to stop the renewal goroutines and timers. ctx, cancel := context.WithCancel(context.Background()) defer cancel()
-// Create an http.Server that requires a client certificate srv, err := ca.BootstrapServerWithMTLS(ctx, token, &http.Server{
+// Create an http.Server that does not require a client certificate srv, err := ca.BootstrapServerWithMTLS(ctx, token, &http.Server{
     Addr: ":8443",
     Handler: handler,
-})
+}, ca.VerifyClientCertIfGiven())
 if err != nil {
     panic(err)
 }